aryanmeh624/Graphing-2d/README.md

 ## 🚧 TODO Features

 - [ ] Support for advanced functions (log, sin, cos)
-- [ ] Improved panning functionality
+- [ ] Add panning functionality using right click and drag
 - [ ] More precise point labeling
 - [ ] Support for general equations in x and y